Studies show that hands-free cellular devices act as a significant source of cognitive distraction to drivers.

 Researchers measured each person’s reaction time, response accuracy and mental workload to determine the amount of cognitive distraction he or she experienced while carrying out these tasks.
 The participant’s heart rate, blood pressure and brain activity were also measured using event-related brain potentials and electroencephalographs.

 Study results showed that using a voice-activated device to compose an email created the most cognitive distraction for drivers.
-Using a hands free cellphone while driving led to a moderate increase in mental distraction, which proved to be significant.
+Using hands-free cellular devices while driving led to a moderate increase in mental distraction, which proved to be significant.

 Surviving a distracted driving car accident